You may start noticing signs of voles around your yard, such as narrow surface runways, small burrow openings, or damage to plants and lawns.

 You could also try a natural deterrent, like hot pepper spray.

-For the recipe, blend two hot peppers in a quart of water, then add a little liquid soap to make a hot pepper spray.
+For the recipe, blend 2 hot peppers with 1 quart of water, then add a little liquid soap to make a hot pepper spray.

 Once the mixture is ready, place it in a spray bottle and spritz it on areas where you’ve seen voles.
-The smell will drive the voles away.
+The spicy residue may help discourage voles from feeding in treated areas.

 5. Clean Up Landscaping